akhilreniwsa/wsa.subdomainbruter/README.md

 In previous versions

 Version 0.1
--Fixed minor issues
+- Fixed minor issues
--Added new multithread feature for better and faster results
+- Added new multithread feature for better and faster results

 Yet to come:
-Better UI
+- Better UI
-Scan progress
+- Scan progress